geerc/www/gkapfham/research/papers/Paper-FSE2003.md

 ### {{page.authors }}

-### <em>Proceedings of the European Software Engineering Conference and ACM SIGSOFT Symposium on the Foundations of Software Engineering</em>, September 2003
+### <em>Proceedings of the European Software Engineering Conference and Symposium on the Foundations of Software Engineering</em>, September 2003

 ### Abstract